web-platform-dx/web-features/packages/web-features/README.md

 ## `features`

 The `features` object contains data for features.
-Each key is a feature ID string and most of the values are ordinary feature objects with names, descriptions, and other data.
+Each key is a feature ID string and values describe the feature.
+Most values are ordinary feature objects with names, descriptions, and other data.
 Some features contain redirects to other features.
-You can distinguish feature objects with value of the `kind` property:
+You can distinguish between ordinary feature objects and redirects by using the `kind` property:

 * `"feature"` — ordinary features
 * `"moved"` — the feature has a redirect to a new key